Gravesend–Tilbury Ferry: Services

 From 17 September 2012, ferries from Gravesend used the Town Pier instead of the West Street terminal.

 The ferry was operated by Jetstream Tours until 30 March 2024, and ran every 30 minutes between about 6 am and 7 pm from Monday to Saturday.
 The ferry operation was subsidised by both Thurrock Council and Kent County Council.

-Jetstream Tours, the operator, have stopped the service.

 Cycles were carried at no extra charge.